ConnorJL/GPT2/README.md

 ## Generating the Dataset
 GPT2 is trained on the webtext corpus, which is basically all websites linked to from reddit with at least 3 Karma.
 Since the database is huge and contains a lot of copyrighted material, I can't provide a download here.
 Instead I'll describe how I got it.
 Be aware it cost me around ~500€ in cloud compute resources to donwload and process the whole thing, but I'm not claiming I was optimally efficient.
 1. Use the download script from [here](https://github.com/jcpeterson/openwebtext) to download the archives (I used the prefilteres URLs file)
-2. Use *datasets/run_newspaper_extract.py* to extract the text.
+2. Use *datasets/run_newspaper_extract.py* to extract the text
-3. Once you have the raw .txt files use *datasets/create_tfrecords.py* to encode them into correct .tfrecords files.
+3. Once you have the raw .txt files use *datasets/create_tfrecords.py* to encode them into correct .tfrecords files
-4. Place the .tfrecords files into a Google Storage bucket.
-(This is mandatory if you're using TPUs)
+4. Place the .tfrecords files into a Google Storage bucket (This is mandatory if you're using TPUs)
-5. Change the "data_path" parameter to point to where your files are located and, if necessary, adapt the functions in inputs.py to open the correct filenames, in case you changed them.
+5. Change the "data_path" parameter to point to where your files are located and, if necessary, adapt the functions in *inputs.py* to open the correct filenames, in case you changed them

 ## Explanation of Parameters